replikativ/datahike/doc/distributed.md

 You can now use the normal `datahike.api` as usual and all operations changing a database, e.g. `create-database`, `delete-database` and `transact` are sent to the server while all other calls are executed locally.

+### AWS lambda

+An example setup to run Datahike distributed in AWS lambda without a server can be found [here](https://github.com/viesti/clj-lambda-datahike).
+It configures a singleton lambda for write operations while reader lambdas be run multiple times and scale out.

 # Distribution of compute